MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/rest/csharp.md

 You need to check each result to see if it includes one or more contractual rules.
 Some rules apply to the result as a whole and others apply to a specific field.
 If the rule applies to a specific field, it includes the `targetPropertyName` field, which contains the name of the target field.

 This example, builds a dictionary of the rules that the calling method accesses when it displays the result.
-If the rule applies to the result as a whole, the key `global`.
+If the rule applies to the result as a whole, the key is `global`.
 Otherwise, the key is the name of the field that the rule targets.

 ```csharp
         // Checks if the result includes contractual rules and builds a dictionary of